route1337/jamf-macos-scripts/documentation/configureARD.md

-Jamf Pro Scripts for macOS Management - Configure Terminal
+Jamf Pro Scripts for macOS Management - Configure ARD
 ==============
-This script runs during the post-DEP DEPNotify run and Configures Apple Remote Desktop via both the new mandatory API method and then via kickstart for customization
+This script runs during the post-DEP Setup-Your-Mac run and Configures Apple Remote Desktop via both the new mandatory API method and then via kickstart for customization

 Requirements